iconb1 1

 After microsuction, the RN may recommend a medicated ear drop to aid in clearing the infection – you may need to visit your GP who will assess these recommendations.
 It is quite common to return for 2-3 sessions of micro-suction if your infection is on-going or more aggressive.
 Our Registered Nurses will provide tips and recommendations in regards to clearing and preventing ear infections.

+Yes.
 We’ve teamed up with a trusted GP to treat ear infections with medicated drops and/or antibiotics within 24 hours of your microsuction appointment.

 In order to create the e-script, please ensure you bring your Medicare card or IHI number.
 E-scripts are a $30 out-of-pocket fee, bulk billing is only available if you physically present to your bulk billing GP.